Olamidehash1234/Olamidehash1234/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on Machine Learning, AI.
-- 🌱 I’m currently learning Full stack development
 - 👯 I’m looking to collaborate on innovative,world changing startups and businesses
-- 🤔 I’m looking for help with website devlopment
+- 🤔 I’m looking to help with website devlopment
 - 💬 Ask me about User interface design
-- 📫 How to reach me: Olamideadeola@gmail.com
+- 📫 How to reach me: olamideadeola2005@gmail.com
 - 😄 Pronouns: HIM
 - ⚡ Fun fact: Just Hellcats
 -->